 --------------------------------------

-Big thanks go out to Liz Russotti of Santa Barbara City College for generously providing the space for us to develop the piece, and to Tayzia Abattoir and Larry Pixel of New Media Consortium for hosting this exhibition.
+Thanks also to Liz Russotti of Santa Barbara City College for providing the space for us to develop the piece, and to Tayzia Abattoir and Larry Pixel of New Media Consortium for hosting this exhibition in its first incarnation.

 --------------------------------------